 Approval based on the type of marine sewage disposal facility proposed, geographic location, number of boats served and cost of the facility.
 Greater priority will be given to projects which provide increased access to pumpouts and dump stations, taking into account cost considerations to provide the highest benefit for the monies spent.

 Grants are provided to both private and public boating facilities as long as they are open to the public.
 Eligible projects primarily include dump stations, additional pumpouts at large boating facilities or those covered by a pumpout agreement, pumpouts for mooring facilities with a minimum of 15 slips, and upgrading of older pumpout systems.

-- The application will be forwarded to the Department of Interior, U.S. Fish and Wildlife Service for acceptance.
+- The application will be forwarded to the Department of Interior, U.S. Fish and Wildlife Service for acceptance and grant approval.